zman1026/The-Gift-Genius/replit.md

 - Opens Google Shopping search in new tab with item name as query
 - Optional original product link if available
 - No longer shows individual retailer listings (removed "Where to Buy" section)
+- No longer fetches from `/api/wishlist/:id/shopping-options` endpoint (removed)
+- Only accessible when viewing other family members' wishlists (not your own)

 **Wishlist Image Upload:**
 - Image upload via ObjectUploader component using Uppy v5 dashboard modal